 BPA is used in shop and ATM receipts to create thermal printing sensitivity.
 A study in 2016 found that cashiers who handled tickets every day had a higher concentration of BPA in their urine than non-occupationally exposed workers.

 Phthalates are sometimes used to give plastic the soft and flexible qualities we find in rubber ducks, shower curtains or rubber tubing.
 Other times, they're processed into cosmetics to increase absorption and colour or add to pesticides to improve plants' retention.

 Phthalates are used in food packaging and containers, plastic bottles, detergents, medical devices and children's toys.
 They're also harmful enough that the EU has restricted the quantities allowed to be used in products.
-They can be inhaled from the air or, in the same way as BPA, they leach out of products.
+They can be inhaled from the air or, in the same way as BPA, they leak out of products.

 Both BPA and phthalates seep out of landfill waste, making their way into water downstream.
 EDCs from plastics then contaminate drinking water in communities around the world.

-We're not only exposed to EDCs through the plastic.
+We're not only exposed to EDCs through plastic.
 Sometimes we come across them through sources such as pesticides, paints, cleaning products and water-resistant fabrics.

-What Are the Effects of EDCs on Humans?
+What are the effects of EDCs on humans?